 Yes, The Phoenix Recovery Center’ Outpatient facility, located in South Jordan, provides Outpatient Utah Drug, Alcohol and Mental Health Treatment Programs.
 Our outpatient facility was built specifically to help those struggling with drugs, alcohol or mental health disorders but have everyday obligations that prevent a long-term residential commitment.

 Yes, Our IOP (Intensive Outpatient) program allows our residents to transition successfully, from our residential inpatient facility.
-Upon discharge, each resident will receive a detailed Aftercare plan emphasizing the components for an effective, productive transition into their next stage of treatment and recovery.
+Upon discharge, each resident will receive a detailed Aftercare plan emphasizing the components for an effective, productive transition into the next stage of treatment and recovery.

 - Select Health